How Long Will My Car Accident Settlement Take?

 About the Author

 Jennie R. Glish practices personal injury law in North Carolina at the Law Offices of James Scott Farrin.
-She was honored on the “Best Lawyers: Ones to Watch” list for Personal Injury Litigation – Plaintiffs by Best Lawyers in America in 2021 and 2022.a She additionally has experience working with the Civil Rights Division of the U.S. Department of Justice.
-Jennie is a member of the North Carolina Bar Association, the 15B Judicial District Bar, and North Carolina Advocates for Justice.
+She was honored on the “Best Lawyers: Ones to Watch” list for Personal Injury Litigation – Plaintiffs by Best Lawyers in America for 2021-2024.4 She additionally has experience working with the Civil Rights Division of the U.S. Department of Justice.
+Jennie is a member of the North Carolina Bar Association and North Carolina Advocates for Justice.

 ×